 - 130 grams / 1 cup cauliflower florets

-- 1 ½ cup cooked green peas from dried bean , see notes
+- 1 ½ cup cooked dried green peas OR use fresh / frozen peas, see notes

 - 1 cup water

 - Fistful of cilantro finely chopped